Why Soil Testing is Important

-Every lawn improvement endeavor, no matter how big or small, must begin somewhere.
+Every lawn improvement endeavor must begin somewhere, no matter how big or small.

 Because healthy soil is the foundation of healthy lawns (and all gardens, for that matter), we recommend taking the soil-first approach when planting grass seed, laying sod, or just looking to improve your current lawn.
-Beginning with a soil test is important because it tells you your soil’s pH and nutrients.
+Lawn care should begin with a soil test because it tells you your soil’s pH and nutrients.

-Let’s delve into why soil testing is so important in guiding you to have the most beautiful lawn possible.
-At the end we’ll provide a link to another article where we explain how to take soil samples and where to send for lab testing.
+Let’s explore why soil testing is important for achieving the most beautiful lawn possible.
+At the end, we’ll provide a link to another article that explains how to take soil samples and where to send them for lab testing.

 Parts of a Soil Report: pH